-Continue to self-isolate and a public health professional will call you within 24 hours.
+If you receive a positive test result, continue to self-isolate and a public health professional will call you within 24 hours.
 If you need to speak to someone, call the Novel Coronavirus (COVID-19) Info-Line.

 If someone has been tested more than seven days ago, and they have received a negative result, but their symptoms have not improved and / or they have new symptoms, they can be referred for testing again.
 We strongly recommend they also be reassessed by their health care provider.